 “Thank You” for supporting Power of Love Foundation’s (POL) Project Mosquito Nets program.
 With your support, we were able to provide 2000 long lasting insecticide treated nets to women and children vulnerable to malaria in Zambia in the summer of 2014.
 Your support will help keep approximately 8000 young children (as a net can sleep four young children) or 2000 families (two adults and two young children) malaria free and healthy.

 Profile of Beneficiaries: Beneficiaries were to 2000 families in the Matero compound in Lusaka, Zambia.
 This compound is one of the largest and most impoverished compounds in Lusaka with a population of 80,000-90,000.
 Many parts of Matero are water logged and have sewer ponds, leading to a high prevalence of malaria and hence a need for malaria prevention and education.

-Most of the beneficiaries were children who are HIV positive, children under the age of five years, pregnant moms, women who are breast feeding, and HIV positive children, and adults who are infected with TB.
-These sections of the population are most vulnerable to malaria as their immune system is compromised due to their HIV positive status, and because co-infection rates between malaria, HIV and TB are very high.
+Most beneficiaries were HIV positive children, children under the age of five, pregnant moms, women who are breast feeding and adults who are infected with TB and/or HIV.
+These sections of the population are most vulnerable to malaria as their immune system is compromised, and because co-infection rates between malaria, HIV and TB are very high.

-Need for Nets: Follow-up interviews with nets recipients indicates that the nets distributed over the last 2-3 years, are in good condition and are being used for malaria prevention by the beneficiary households.
-However, more nets are needed as there are several hundred households who cannot afford to purchase a net and are without bed nets in Zambia.
+Need for Nets: Follow-up interviews with nets recipients indicates that the nets distributed over the last 2-3 years are in good condition and are being used as directed.
+However, we need several thousand more nets as a majority of households cannot afford to purchase a net and are vulnerable to malaria in our community.

 Thanks for your dedication to prevent malaria in Zambia.